XAI4SAR/SAR-HUB/README.md

   - **transform.py** and **data_transform.py**: Code for several basic transformation used in the experiments.

-  - **network.py**: Configuration code for CNN network structure code.
-In most cases, there is no need to change it.

-  - **models**: Base configuration folder for ViT structure code.
+  - **models**: Base configuration folder for CNN and ViT structure code.
 In most cases, there is no need to change it.

 #### **Object Detection**